 Hamadan is one of the oldest centers of civilization.
 The city has been inhabited since the 2nd millennium BC.
 In the 7th century BC the city, by that time known as Ecbatana, was the capital city of the Medes.
 After an alliance between the Medes and the Persians, the city was renamed to Hagmatana and became the first capital of the Persian Empire.

-- Esther and Mordechai synagogue: Since Achamenian period, there have been a Jewish community living in Hamadan.Their main synagogue is also the shrine of Esther, the Jewish wife of King Xerxes, and her uncle Mordechai.
+Since Achamenian period, there have been an important Jewish community in Hamadan.The main synagogue in Hamadan is the shrine of Esther, the Jewish wife of King Xerxes, and her uncle Mordechai.
 Although, some people claim it isn’t Esther who is buried here, but another Jewish Queen by the name of Shushan Dokht.